metabase/metabase/docs/installation-and-operation/serialization.md

 If you want to create multiple copies of a collection at once, then instead of repeating this process for every copy, you could create your own target entity IDs (they can be any string that uses the [NanoID format](https://github.com/ai/nanoid)), duplicate all the template YAML files, and replace template entity IDs and any references to them with your created entity IDs.

-Note that if your collections contains dashboards, models, and other items that can add dependencies, this process can become even more complicated -- you need to handle every dependency.
-We strongly recommend that you test your serialization on a non-production instance first, and reach out to [help@metabase.com](mailto:help@metabase.com) if you need any help.
+If your collections contains dashboards, models, and other items that can add dependencies, this process can become even more complicated -- you need to handle every dependency.
+We strongly recommend that you first test your serialization on a non-production Metabase, and reach out to [help@metabase.com](mailto:help@metabase.com) if you need any help.

 ### Using serialization to swap the data source for questions within one instance

-If you want to change the data source for some of the questions in your Metabase — for example, just for questions in a single collection - you can serialize the questions manually, then edit serialized YAML.
+If you want to change the data source for some of the questions in your Metabase — for example, just for questions in a single collection - you can serialize the questions manually, then edit the exported YAML files.

 > If you want to switch _every_ question built on database A to use database B instead, and database B has exactly the same schema as database A, you don't need to use serialization: you can just swap the connection string in **Admin > Databases**